geromidg/mood_recognition_svm/README.md

 Mirto
 =====

-Mirto is an audio classification framework.
+Mirto is an audio classification application, aimed to solve the equivalent MIREX tasks.
 It can be used to classify audio tracks by genre, composer or mood.
-The implementation aims to solve the equivalent MIREX tasks.

 It utilizes the following libraries:
-1. pymir3: bandwise feature extraction
+1. pymir3: feature extraction
 2. sklearn: feature selection, training and testing